dashingsoft/pyarmor/docs/tutorial/advanced.rst

 It may do some pre-build or post-build work.

+TODO

 Using hooks
 ===========

 .. versionadded:: 8.x
                   This feature is still not implemented

-Hook is used to do some extra checks when running obfuscated scripts.
+Hook is used when running obfuscated scripts, it mainly does some special protection work.

 A hook is a Python script called at